AnthonnyPiguave/FullStackOpenAP/part0/note_diagram.md

     activate browser
     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note with the note text activate server
-    Note right of server: Processes the info and save the note.
+    Note right of server: Processes the info and saves the note.
-    server-->>browser: Returns the status of the task deactivate server
+    server-->>browser: Returns the status of the task and redirects to /notes deactivate server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes